How Notify uses personal data and cookies.

 Email address: email@example.com

 It is very important that the information we hold about you is accurate and up to date.
-Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org or by clicking on this link to contact us
+Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org or get in touch through our contact form.

 2. WHAT DATA DO WE COLLECT ABOUT YOU, FOR WHAT PURPOSE AND ON WHAT GROUND WE PROCESS IT